-His work has helped to make significant contributions to developing the theory and application of asymptotic analysis, especially around intermediate asymptotic analysis, nonlinear eigenvalue problems, and the relationship with renormalization groups.
+His work helped to make significant contributions to developing the theory and application of asymptotic analysis, especially around intermediate asymptotic analysis, nonlinear eigenvalue problems, and the relationship with renormalization groups.

-Grigory has received many awards in recognition of his work, including the Timoshenko Medal of the American Society of Mechanical Engineers, the Modesto Panetti Gold Medal and Prize, and the Maxwell and G. I. Taylor prizes.
-In addition to being a Foreign Member of the Royal Society, he has been elected to membership of many other prestigious scientific societies, including the American Academy of Arts and Sciences in 1975, the US National Academy of Engineering in 1992, the Cambridge Philosophical Society in 1993, Academia Europaea in 1993 and the US National Academy of Sciences in 1997.
+Grigory received many awards in recognition of his work, including the Timoshenko Medal of the American Society of Mechanical Engineers, the Modesto Panetti Gold Medal and Prize, and the Maxwell and G. I. Taylor prizes.
+In addition to being a Foreign Member of the Royal Society, he was elected to the membership of many other prestigious scientific societies, including the American Academy of Arts and Sciences in 1975, the US National Academy of Engineering in 1992, the Cambridge Philosophical Society in 1993, Academia Europaea in 1993 and the US National Academy of Sciences in 1997.

 Emeritus G.I.Taylor Professor of Fluid Mechanics, University of Cambridge

 Subterranean Fluid Mechanics,